 In 14W, Brazilian identity, urban space and literature: exploring the works of Jorge Amado.

 A course about the construction of Brazilian identity and the city through the works of Brazilian writer Jorge Amado (1912-2001).
 The studied material comprises novels, novellas, as well as film, graphic novels and TV adaptations.
 Prominent themes include but are not limited to race, religion, history, humor and contemporary issues in Brazilian society.
 Assigned work includes oral presentation and short papers.
 Sellmann.
+Sample Syllabus.

 Portuguese 80: Seminar.
 This seminar is designed to provide students specializing in Portuguese studies with a small group setting that facilitates in-depth exploration of key aspects of the discipline.
 The seminar will encourage students to research and explore relevant topics related to the literature and arts of the Portuguese-speaking world and experiment with the application of the different concepts under discussion in new and creative ways (essay writing, short story writing, visual arts projects, performance pieces, etc.).
 This course may serve in satisfaction of the culminating experience requirement for Romance Language and modified majors with a concentration in Portuguese.
 Prerequisite: Portuguese 9 or permission of the instructor.
 Dist: LIT.